-Aggressive or invasive behavior or threats, inflicted on an older adult - resulting in harmful effects on the older adult.
-The failure of a responsible party to provide assistance to ensure that the older adult's basic physical, psychological, social and financial needs are met, resulting in harmful effects for the older adult.
+Aggressive or invasive behavior or threats, inflicted on an vulnerable/older adult - resulting in harmful effects on the individual.
+The failure of a responsible party to provide assistance to ensure that the vulnerable/older adult's basic physical, psychological, social and financial needs are met, resulting in harmful effects for the older adult.
 10% of US elders experience elder abuse annually.

 Types of Mistreatment

 - Financial Exploitation

 - Self Neglect